-To begin to understand why this often-repeated phrase matters in the tech industry, we have to look at the history of Silicon Valley’s most celebrated pioneers.
+To begin to understand why this phrase matters in the tech industry, we have to look at Silicon Valley’s most celebrated pioneers.
 But first, we need to clear up a few misconceptions about these technology icons.

-Not only do we help one another get the work done, but we each bring something unique and valuable to the table, allowing the business to thrive.
-This is where the ‘team’ part of ‘teamwork’ comes in, and this is why the team must work together to make it happen.
+Not only do we help one another get things done, but we each bring something unique and valuable to the table.
+This is where the ‘team’ part of ‘teamwork’ comes in, and this is why the team must come together to make it happen.

 Why It Makes the Dream Work

 Remember, the goal is to build a business and create an excellent working environment.
-When the team falls apart, so does the quality of the company.
-When everybody works together and gets along well, there’s a much higher likelihood of good work being produced.
-It’s not a complicated concept, and ‘teamwork makes the dream work’ sums up the idea.
+When the team falls apart, so does the company.
+When people work together and get along well, there’s a much higher likelihood of good work being produced.
+It’s not a complicated concept, and ‘teamwork makes the dreamwork’ brilliantly sums up the idea.

-Now, here’s the part where the dream comes in.
+Here’s why teamwork makes the dream work.
 When a team collaborates effectively, gets along, and puts in their fair share of the effort, it’s possible to get everybody on the same page about what the goals of the company are.
-When employees are motivated and encouraged to work together to solve problems, they cease to be employees and they become a team.
-When the company benefits, everybody else does, too.
+Management and team leaders share ideas effectively and hold nothing back.

 What to Do About It in Your Company

-If you’re an employer, make your company an inclusive place where management doesn’t treat lower level employees differently.
-When everybody feels included and adequately treated, they’re more likely to get on the same page and share company goals.
-It’s never good to unintentionally train employees to clock in and out instead of showing up to work ready to make a difference.
+To sum it all up, there’s much to be said for collaboration and getting involved with the team.
 It’s in everybody’s best interest to build the team and encourage cooperation on all levels of the company.
 Not only will this result in a higher chance of success, but it increases morale and improves the work environment for everybody.
 The saying might be overused, but teamwork absolutely makes the dream work.